Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Discussion

 \paragraph{More training dimensions} Instead of only training the governance agent to find the optimal collateral factor adjustment policy, we can also allow it to adjust other parameters such as other risk parameters and the interest rate model parameters.

-\paragraph{More training scenarios} We can train the governance agent under various scenarios such as different market conditions (time-varying price volatility and competing interest rates etc) and different user behaviors.
+\paragraph{More training scenarios} We can train the governance agent under various scenarios such as different market conditions (e.g. time-varying competing interest rates) and different user behaviors (e.g. various levels of borrow confidence decrease after a collateral factor drop).

-\paragraph{More sophisticated machine learning techniques} We can apply more sophisticated machine learning models such as multi-agent reinforcement learning by allowing users to also be reinforcement learning agents with their own objectives.
+\paragraph{More sophisticated machine learning techniques} We can apply more sophisticated machine learning models such as multi-agent reinforcement learning by allowing users to also be reinforcement learning agents with their own objectives (e.g. maximizing their terminal wealth).